crossplane-contrib/provider-upjet-azure/provider-azure/docs/quickstart.md

 xgql-tls                                     Opaque                           3      21m
 ```

-## Install the official Azure provider in to the managed control plane
+## Install the official Azure provider
 <!-- Use the marketplace button -->

-Install the official provider into the managed control plane with a Kubernetes configuration file.
+Install the official provider into the Kubernetes cluster with a Kubernetes configuration file.

 ```yaml
 apiVersion: pkg.crossplane.io/v1